-2. Collar Badge consisting of globe and laurel in gilt for Senior N.C.O.s and gilding metal for Corporals and below, is to be worn on each collar of the blue tunic.
+2. Collar Badge consisting of globe and laurel, in gilt for Senior N.C.O.s and gilding metal for Corporals and below, is to be worn on each collar of the blue tunic.
 The badge is to be set one-eighth of an inch above the collar seam with the centre of badge two inches from the edge of the collar.

-(See Section V for special collar badges worn by Boy Musicians.)
+(See Section V for special collar badges worn by Junior Musicians.)

-3. Letters R.M. in gilt for Senior N.C.O.s and gilding metal for Corporals and below are to be worn on blue tunics, greatcoats, tunics khaki drill and bush jackets.
+3. Letters R.M. in gilt for Senior N.C.O.s and gilding metal for Corporals and below are to be worn on blue tunics, greatcoats, tunics khaki drill.
 The letters are to be set in the centre of the shoulder strap, half an inch above shoulder seam.

-4. Badges, arm, lettered ROYAL MARINES embroidered in red on a blue background are to be worn on khaki battledress, except by Commando ranks (see paragraph 5 below).
+4. Badges, arm, lettered ROYAL MARINES embroidered in red on a blue background are to be worn on khaki battledress, except by Commandos (see paragraph 5 below).
 The badges are to be worn on both arms centrally below the shoulder strap, with the upper edge of the badge one inch below the shoulder seam.

-5. Badges, arm, lettered "Royal Marine Commando" embroidered in red on a blue background are to be worn on khaki battledress by ranks drafted to a Commando Formation or Unit, and Instructors at the Commando School R.M.
+5. Badges, arm, lettered "Royal Marines Commando" embroidered in red on a blue background are to be worn on khaki battledress by ranks drafted to a Commando Formation or Unit, and Instructors at Bickleigh Camp.